browserengineering/book/book/chrome.md

 little toy browser doesn't.

-Fundamentally tabbed browsing means we need to distinguish between the browser itself and individual tabs that browse some specific web page.
+Fundamentally tabbed browsing means we need to distinguish between the browser itself and individual tabs that show specific web pages.
 Right now the `Browser` class stores both information about the browser (like the canvas it draws to) and information about a single tab (like the layout tree and display list).
 We need to tease the two